From Continuity to Smoothness

 Euclidean space whose local model is the single-point space

-necessarily open; so being homeomorphic to a neighborhood of a point
+and both are necessarily open.
+Being homeomorphic to a neighborhood of a point in

 On such a space there is essentially nothing to choose.
 At each point